erebos12/software_testing/general_test_concept/readme.md

     - You don't just write a test, you design a public interface for your unit under test !
     - Tests should have as less dependecies as possible.
 Meaning also less mocking because what you mock is a dependency.

-- Test coverage should also be used i.e. at least 80% line coverage
+- Test coverage could also be used i.e. at least 80% line coverage

     > ATTENTION: Don’t fall into the trap, "The higher the code coverage, the better the tests."!
 This number must be treated carefully.
 Test behavior, not lines of code!